Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Academic area: Marketing

-Singapore – October – December 2023 (P5) – Phil Parker, Professor of Marketing, INSEAD Chaired Professor of Management Science
+Fontainebleau/Singapore, May – June 2024, Pavel Kireyev, Assistant Professor of Marketing, Phil Parker, Professor of Marketing, INSEAD Chaired Professor of Management Science

 What are the differences between human and non‐human intelligence and what is the degree to which these differences matter?
 This course will introduce, demystify and investigate value creation strategies in eco‐systems relating to AI, machine learning, robotics, and advanced analytics, with an emphasis on value creation opportunities along the way.